Intro

 Getting Legitimate

 In 2002, the herd was accepted by the Horse of America’s Registry as Abaco Barbs, horses of Spanish Barb ancestry proven through DNA testing.
-The resulting purity of their blood created a renewed interest in preservation of the Barbs on Abaco Island & attempts are being made to grow their numbers.
+The resulting purity of their blood created a renewed interest in preservation of the Barbs on Abaco Island and attempts are being made to grow their numbers.

 A portion of land was donated as a sanctuary by the Bahaman Government & a plan developed to manage/ grow the herd.
 Unfortunately natural reproduction in this herd seemed to grind to a halt after hurricane Floyd in 1999.
-Recent conservation efforts have been touch & go, sadly this hardy herd hovers on the verge of extinction – now more so than ever.
+Recent conservation efforts have been touch and go, sadly this hardy herd hovers on the verge of extinction – now more so than ever.

 Features